tarrgor/LctvSwift/README.md

 initialization, LctvSwift will store it securely into the device's keychain and therefore it does not have to be provided anymore.

-The `LctvConfig` class has two more properties:
+The `LctvConfig` class has more properties:

 `overwrite`: